Aihole: Hucchappayya matha

-The Huchappayya matha temple is about a kilometer south of the Durga temple complex on the other side of the Aihole village, relatively isolated from other temple clusters.
+The Huchappayya matha temple is about a kilometre south of the Durga temple complex on the other side of the Aihole village, relatively isolated from other temple clusters.
 It consists of two Hindu monuments, the front larger one is a Shiva temple and the other a monastery no longer in use.
 The temple is walled on all sides with stone, has steps leading into a doorway of the mandapa.
 The temple faces east towards the sunrise, is mostly simple and blank, but has four columns with amorous couples on each.
 They are in various stages of courtship and mithuna.
 One of the couple carvings humorously places a horse-headed woman seeking the attention of a man, who carries a shocked expression on his face.

 Inside the doorway is the mandapa whose ceiling has three large intricate and circular carvings, one each showing Brahma, Vishnu and Shiva on their respective vahanas.
 A Nandi sits in the middle of the mandapa floor facing the sanctum wherein is the Shiva Linga.
 The temple has two inscriptions in old Kannada, as well as a standing Shiva and standing Ganesha.
 The mandapa walls also show various friezes and reliefs, including more amorous couples.
 The temple is flat on the top, lacking a superstructure.
 The temple is likely from the 7th century.

 Hucchappayya gudi

 The Huchappayya gudi is a Hindu temple located few hundred meters southwest of the Huchappayya matha, in the farmlands towards the river, away from the village.
-It is simple east facing 2x2 square temple, with square front portico, a square sabha mandapa (main community ceremony hall, 24'x24') and an almost-square sanctum.
+It is simple east facing 2x2 square temple, with square front portico, a square sabha mandapa (main community ceremony hall, 24' × 24') and an almost-square sanctum.
 The portico has four pillars, as does the sabha mandapa.
 The main hall is supported by four pillars placed in a square of the same size as the portico.
 The temple has North Indian style Rekhanagara tower with rotating squares rising in a curvilinear smooth towards the sky.
 The tower is damaged, the top amalaka finial and kalasha missing.

 The temple is notable for its intricate pillar carvings both in the portico and inside, as well as the artwork on its inner walls and ceiling.
 The carvings show religious themes (Vishnu's avatar Narasimha and Shiva Nataraja on wall, Shaiva dvarapalas, Garuda man-bird clasping two serpents), as well as the daily life of the people (dancers, musicians, individuals in Namaste posture, couple carrying offerings for prayers, flowers and animals).
 Some panels are humorous such as young women with horse head embracing bearded older men found on the eastern porch column.
 Outside, there is a slab carved with Saptamatrikas (seven mothers) of the Shaktism Hindu tradition.
 The temple also has an inscription in old Kannada on one of the pillars inside the main hall.

 Hucchappayya gudi is dated to Early Chalukya period (6th–7th century).